Written by: Ashley Gilmour

 If you know someone who is manifesting the symptoms mentioned, the most important action you can do to help them is to guide them the right diagnosis and treatment.
 If you yourself have an existing diagnosis of Bipolar Disorder, on-going maintenance with a Clinical Psychologist to prevent relapse is also important.

-Here at Vitality Unleashed Psychology, Ashley Gilmour, Clinical Psychologist is trained in the assessment, diagnosis and treatment of Bipolar Disorder, and we are able to help you manage your symptoms with an evidenced-based psychological approach.
+Ashley Gilmour is a Clinical Psychologist.
+Assessment, diagnosis, and treatment of Bipolar Disorder are the three things for which, Ashley is famous for.
+We are able to help you manage your symptoms with an evidenced-based psychological approach.

 Vitality Unleashed Psychology provides Bulk-Billing psychology consultations to individuals with a Mental Health Care Plan from their GP.
 To find out more information about psychology treatment for Bipolar Disorder and other psychological conditions under Medicare, click here.

-To make an enquiry about how we can help you or to book an appointment over the phone, call us on 07 55743888.
+To make an inquiry about how we can help you or to book an appointment over the phone, call us on 07 55743888.